Settings & Themes

 - Reasoning effort — Set thinking budget (also cyclable with

-Tab) - Mode — Switch agent modes (also cyclable with
+Tab) - Mode — Switch to a different user-invocable agent profile, including its prompts, MCP servers, tools, model, and provider settings (also cyclable with

 Shift+Tab) - MCP servers — View connected servers and their status